Be free to choose where you want to stay and for how long. Free or low-cost camping will give you options.

 As we travel another thing we need to consider is how to clean our clothing and linen.

-Some people chose a small washing machine which is fine but you do have to consider the availability of water.
+Some people choose a small washing machine which is fine but you do have to consider the availability of water.

-There are also products available that are basically a bucket that assists you to hand wash your clothes.
+There are also products available that are basically a bucket that assists you to hand-washing your clothes.

 Again these are also small and not ideal for larger, heavier items.

-Drying clothes can be by portable clotheslines, lines across caravan awnings, ropes across trees and the like as well as dryers in laundries.
+Drying clothes can be done by portable clotheslines, lines across caravan awnings, ropes across trees, and the like as well as dryers in laundries.

-Most caravan parks have a reasonable size laundry if you do choose to stay there every so often, and of course, there are self-service laundromats across Australia.
+Most caravan parks have a reasonable-sized laundry if you do choose to stay there every so often, and of course, there are self-service laundromats across Australia.

 Depending upon your choice of vehicle the main concern is storage and having enough clothes until you can wash larger items or loads.